Whatsapp Icon

 Feelings of Worthlessness or Guilt: Unwarranted self-blame or feelings of guilt over the illness, and thoughts that one is a burden to others, are strong indicators of depression.

 If you or someone you know is exhibiting these symptoms, it is important to reach out for professional support.
-Cancer centers often have resources and mental health professionals who understand the unique challenges faced by cancer patients.
+Cancer centres often have resources and mental health professionals who understand the unique challenges faced by cancer patients.
 Remember, addressing the mental health aspects of cancer is as important as treating the physical symptoms.

 For more information on where to find support, consult your healthcare provider or reach out to mental health services in your area.